New Jersey's Privacy Law Explained: What Businesses Need to Know

 Understanding New Jersey’s privacy law

-New Jersey’s new privacy law (SB 332) was passed through the legislature on January 8, 2024, the final day of the legislative session.
-The bill is still awaiting Gov. Phil Murphy’s signature, but once the Governor signs, New Jersey will be the 13th state to pass a consumer data privacy law in the US.
-SB 332 will go into full effect one year after its passage date.
+New Jersey’s privacy law (SB 332) was passed through the legislature on January 8, 2024, the final day of the legislative session.
+The law is set to go into full effect one year after its passage date on January 15, 2025.

 • The language around data processing assessments (DPA) indicates this step needs to occur before any processing occurs